matharagon/CS50AI-Project0-degrees/README.md

 ## Contributing

 Contributions to the project are welcome!
 If you find a bug or have a feature request, please submit an issue on the GitHub Issues page.
 If you want to contribute code, please fork the repository, create a new branch, make your changes, and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-I hope this updated README.md file is helpful!
-Let me know if you have any further questions or need more assistance.